 A Brief History

 On August 11, 1984, President Reagan caused the Soviet Union to raise their security and defense levels by joking about bombing Russia.
 Whether meant to go public or said in private conversation, politicians throughout history have been known to say incredibly stupid things.
 Here we list 10 such misstatements made by politicians.
 (Note: Due to the volume of stupid utterances, we do not claim these are the most stupid, but they are pretty stupid.)
 Obviously, this list cries out for a sequel.
-What other quotations would you like to see on the next list?

 10. “Read my lips, no new taxes.”
 George H.W.
 Bush, 1988.